I am reminding you -- nagging, alerting, loudly informing you. You have got to stand tall.

 If "stand up straight" worked like a mantra, I'd be peachy fine -- perky, zesty, quite attractive looking.
 Alas, commanding myself like the boss, director, choreographer, doesn't work anymore.

-If you are very sloppy, very slumped over, or dumpy looking, you can read what I've said about this in blogs I wrote back in 2009 --"SSS" (Sit, Stand, Straight), or "Promenade."
-But I'm not encouraging you to click the links -- the fact is, I am older and wiser now.
+(If you are slumped over, or dumpy looking, you can read what I've said about this in blogs I wrote back in 2009 --"SSS" (Sit, Stand, Straight), or "Promenade."
+But I'm not encouraging you to click the links -- the fact is, I am older and wiser and yes, a little more slumped now.)

 How to stand tall: